PiyushGargOfficial/TheIndeRestaurant/README.md

 //This is a static website and the layout and images are inspired from a theme but the code is done all by me solely.

 Live : https://theinderestaurantv6.netlify.com/

+For Personal Use :-

+Clone using :- git clone https://github.com/PiyushGargOfficial/TheIndeRestaurant.git
+Download using :- download button

+Then just open this in your preferable code editor and do :- **npm install** and make sure you have react , node , npm on your system.